 I expect to see better things from Washington this year, when he’ll probably start out at Lake County and should soon be promoted to High-A Kinston.
 The power might not come yet, but Washington will need to get his numbers up in order to stay on my list next year.

-Topics: Levon Washington
+Tags: Levon Washington